 Jeff, Laura and Backstage Ben Pumpkin Drive Thru

-Let's give them PUMPKIN to talk about - when we set you up with a FREE pumpkin provided by Kustermans!
+Let's give them PUMPKIN to talk about - when we set you up with a FREE pumpkin!

-Join Jeff, Laura and Backstage Ben the morning of Friday, October 29th from 8am - 10am, where Jeff and Ben will be doing their show LIVE, on-site!
-PLUS they'll be giving away 50 Pumpkins!
+Join Jeff, Laura and Backstage Ben the morning of Friday, October 29th from 8am - 10am, where Laura will be doing her show LIVE, on-site!
+PLUS we'll be giving away 30 Pumpkins!

 Show up, pop your trunk, and we'll safely place it the Pumpkin into your car for you!
 You'll also be able to enter for a chance to win a pair of tickets to Swedish House Mafia when they come to the Scotiabank Arena in Toronto on August 5th, 2022!